 - Providing space for people who share fundamental principles to share, collaborate, develop, disagree: nothing is truly safe, but CC aims to be free from hate speech and abuse through encouragement of mutual respect, regard for facts, allowance for passion, and mutual belief in our shared humanity.

 - Posting and creating online is one kind of doing, but it’s not enough on its own to change the world for better: this community recognises and celebrates creative action and activism.

 With that in mind, we are developing our Manifesto, Values and Principles

 Manifesto for a new Society

 1 Progressive.
-A society run by all, for all, grounded in common sense and integrity, looking for creative solutions by challenging norms, imaging how our world could work for the good of all.
+A society run by all, grounded in common sense and integrity, looking for creative solutions by challenging norms, imaging how our world could work for the good of all.

 2 Independent.
 Non-aligned to existing party politics but working for new ways of organising and decision making, which begins at home.

 3 Local.
 Respect for democracy at grass roots level, localised communities working within a global interconnected framework.

 4 Empowering.
-Working for the good of all, creating and nurturing a participatory environment where people feel they have a voice and can make a difference through liquid democracy.
+Working for the good of all, creating and nurturing a participatory environment where people feel they have a voice and can make a difference through engagement.

 6 Collaborative.
 Encouraging complementary skills and knowledge, bringing people together via mutual support mechanisms and initiatives which reward their own members through measured input.